-As greenhouse gas emissions blanket the Earth and trap the sun’s heat.
-Climate change is the most pressing issue of our time, and we are at a tipping point.
+As greenhouse gas emissions blanket the Earth and trap the sun’s heat, climate change continues to be the most pressing issue of our time, and we are at a tipping point.

 The magnitude of the effects of climate change is unprecedented, ranging from changing weather patterns that threaten food production to rising sea levels that increase the likelihood of catastrophic flooding.